Does quantum mechanics require "conspiracy"?: A Counterexample?

 Interactions should also be defined for the case when more than two particles occupy the same position, but I will discuss only interactions between two particles.

 Some of the particles are of a special type, $\mc{J}_{M}\subset\mc{J}$, representing measuring devices, while for each $j\in\mc{J}_{M}$, all the other particles from $\mc{J}$ (not only those from $\mc{J}\setminus\mc{J}_{M}$) are the observed systems.
 The pointer states are the elements of the basis of $\mc{S}_k$, for each $k\in\mc{J}_{M}$.
-The macro-states are characterized by the positions and the pointer states of the particles from $\mc{J}_{M}$.
-The basis $\(\ket{b_k}_k^j\)_k$ from eq. \eqref{eq:interaction} is assumed, only for such particles, to be independent of the particles $j$ with which they interact.
-The free evolution operator $\uop{U}^m_k$ for $k$ is taken to be the identity operator, so that the pointer states are stable in time.
+The macro-states are characterized by the positions, velocities, and the pointer states of the particles from $\mc{J}_{M}$, {\ie} a triple $(\x_k,\vel_k,b_k)$.
+The basis $\(\ket{b_k}_k^j\)_k$ from Equation \eqref{eq:interaction} is assumed, only for type $\mc{J}_{M}$ particles, to be independent of the particles $j$ with which they interact.
+The free evolution operator $\uop{U}^m_k$ for $k$ is taken to be the identity operator so that the pointer states are stable in time.